Raestkjoot/G-Engine/Optimizations/README.md

 # Optimizations
+The goal with this project is to start with the simplest and often least performant solutions.
+Then I can implement a type of benchmark and test the performance of the simple solution, improve upon it and then test again.
+I think this is a great way to learn, while building this project without getting stuck trying to run before I can walk, and to make sure the optimizations I want to implement actually make a difference and that I really understand that difference.

 ## Capping the Game Loop
 The engine is still in a very basic state, so there is no multi-threading or anything like that.
-Instead we are just looking very simply at how we can limit how much work we do to use less CPU power.
+However, even though we are doing extremly little computation per game loop at this stage, I haven't setup anything to limit how frequently the game loops.
+Even though I have a 60 Hz display, the game could be updating into the 1000s of frames per second, which is a complete waste of my computer's resources.
+Here I want to look at how we can limit the computations so we don't overuse the CPU and drain the battery, when our game loop is processing faster than necessary.

 I have measured the FPS using `std::chrono::steady_clock` and the CPU usage using System Monitor (KSysGuard).

 ### Uncapped
-GLFW actually implements VSync by default, which caps the FPS at 60 (Because my monitor updates at 60HZ).
+It turns out GLFW actually implements VSync by default, which caps the FPS at 60 (Because my monitor updates at 60HZ).
 This can be turned off using `glfwSwapInterval(0)`.
-With it turned off we can see how the program runs exactly the same as it would without (except it might produce screen tears if we rendered dynamic stuff), but it also consumes a lot more resources.
+With it turned off we can see how, to a user, the program operates exactly the same as it would without V-Sync (except it might produce screen tears if we rendered dynamic stuff), but it also consumes a lot more resources.

 On my machine I get about 900 FPS and the CPU usage is about 12%.